cockroachdb/docs/src/current/cockroachcloud/free-trial.md

 ### View your credit balance

-To check your free credit balance and see how much time is remaining before your free credit expires, navigate to <TODO> in the CockroachDB Cloud Console.
+To check your free credit balance and see how much time is remaining before your free credit expires, navigate to **Billing** in the CockroachDB Cloud Console.

 ## Free trial notifications